ismo-karkkainen/datalackeytools/README.md

 See test/fsm and examples directories for how to use ruby/script and how to use re-usable states, should you need them.

+# Make

+Given needed targets, finds their dependencies and runs commands in required order.
+Targets are not files nor data labels.
+Otherwise resembles make.
+Commands are mainly the same as in datalackey-fsm.

 # Run

 A simple tool meant only to run a controller under datalackey, such that the controller does not need to run datalackey itself but can operate as a child process.
 Hence you can use quick hacks and such fairly easily as long as you can communicate with datalackey.